jaxony/chessm8/README.md

 * **Fun**: Players will want to play this instead of normal chess (not all the time, obviously)
 * **Educational**: Players will learn something that they wouldn't otherwise learn from other chess applications

+#### Educational goals

+We plan to address three types of thinking that are important to chess.

+* Thinking broadly
+* Thinking deeply
+* Thinking from your opponent's view

 ### What have we done so far?

 #### Educational: Ranking chess moves

-We believe that success in chess requires several types of thinking.
-One of these is being able to **think broadly**.
-To help players with this process of enumerating their moves choices and evaluating them, players are asked to rank their moves from best to worst.
-Feedback is provided using a chess engine.
+To help players with _thinking broadly_, we ask them to try multiple moves and rank their choices from best to worst.
+Feedback on the correctness of their ranking is provided using a chess engine.

-Here are the three types of thinking important to chess:

-* Thinking broadly
-* Thinking deeply
-* Thinking as the opponent

 #### Fun: Rewards